WELCOME

 CONTACT US

 Being an unthreatening society, we don’t hold auditions, but we do require that you have reached a standard to cope with the symphonic repertoire: at least Grade 5 for string players, and grade 8 for wind and brass.
 At the moment we especially want to hear from trumpeters, viola players and violinists, but it’s always good to hear from other players to add to our waiting list and to call upon when we need deps for rehearsals.
-Just fill out the Join the orchestra form and click send and one of us will get back to you.
-You may also use this form simply to send us a general enquiry.
+Just email Join the orchestra and one of us will get back to you.

 Join the Friends